 The Company accounted for the sale of the Cat-Linked Securities under the Agreements as a secured borrowing with a pledge of collateral under the provisions of FASB ASC Topic Transfers and Servicing, and accordingly recognized no gain or loss upon the transaction date.
-The credit derivatives agreement is accounted for at fair value with changes in fair value recognized in other income.
-As a result of the Agreements, the Company reclassified its previously recorded Cat-Linked Securities, recognized an other secured asset which totaled \$27.7 million at December 31, 2009, representing the fair value of the pledged collateral and credit derivatives agreement, and recognized a \$27.5 million liability, representing its obligation to repurchase the Cat-Linked Securities at par.
-The Company recognized \$3.9 million (2008 - \$2.2 million) of other income in its consolidated statements of operations in 2009 from this transaction, representing the spread over LIBOR less the financing fee on the Cat-Linked Securities for the year ended December 31, 2009, inclusive of the change in the fair value of the credit derivatives agreement.
+The credit derivatives agreement is accounted for at fair value with changes in fair value recognized an other income.
+As a result of the Agreements, the Company reclassified its previously recorded Cat-Linked Securities, recognized an other secured asset which totaled \$27.7 million at December 31, 2009, representing the fair value of the pledged collateral and credit derivatives agreement, and recognized a \$27.5 million liability, representing the spread over LIBOR less the financing fee on the Cat-Linked Securities for the year ended December 31, 2009, inclusive of the credit derivatives of the cate of the credit derivatives agreement.